jaredhagen/chat/README.md

 ### UI

 1. Starting from the `/ui` folder.
 Install node_modules using `yarn install`
-1. Run the ui and backend services using `docker-compose up`
+1. Run the ui and backend services using `docker-compose up`.
+The UI will be availbe at http://localhost:3000 if using the default configuration.

-1. Write some code.
-Local files are synced with docker using volumes which will trigger auto reloading.
+- Local files are synced with docker using volumes which will trigger auto reloading.
 - The following command can be used for automatic formatting and linting
   - `yarn run lint`